Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Introduction

 \section{Introduction}

-In the past decade, \gls{ai} models have become ubiquitous in medical applications, often outperforming human experts in tasks like melanoma detection~\citep{brinker2019deep} and the prediction of cardiovascular diseases from \gls{ecg} data~\citep{strodthoff2020deep}.
+In the past decade, \gls{ml} models have become ubiquitous in medical applications, often outperforming human experts in tasks like melanoma detection~\citep{brinker2019deep} and the prediction of cardiovascular diseases from \gls{ecg} data~\citep{strodthoff2020deep}.
 However, the non-transparent nature of \gls{dnn} predictions poses challenges in safety-critical contexts, as their reasoning remains obscure to both clinicians and model developers.
 This opacity is concerning, particularly since \glspl{dnn} are prone to exploit spurious correlations in the training data.
 This can lead to shortcut learning~\citep{geirhos2020shortcut}, where models rely on (medically) irrelevant features, yet correlating with the target label.
 Such shortcuts are not limited to protected attributes like gender or ethnicity, but include various confounders in the training data, such as objects (\eg, rulers or hair), color shifts, or watermarks added by scanning devices.
-A well-known example are band-aids in dermoscopic images for melanoma detection dominantly occurring beside benign lesions, causing \gls{ai} models to associate the presence of band-aids with benign lesions with potentially severe consequences in practice.
-Similarly, DNNs trained to detect pneumonia from radiographs have predicted the hospital system used for the scan, as prevalence varied across hospitals in the study~\citep{zech2018variable}.
+A well-known example are band-aids in dermoscopic images for melanoma detection dominantly occurring alongside benign lesions, causing \gls{ml} models to associate the presence of band-aids with benign lesions with potentially severe consequences in practice.
+Similarly, DNNs trained to detect pneumonia from radiographs have been known to predict the hospital system used for the scan, as the prevalence varied across hospitals in the study~\citep{zech2018variable}.
 Moreover, confounding shortcuts were learned over intended signals from computed tomography scans for COVID-19 detection~\citep{degrave2021ai}.